Sierra Baron

 Sierra Baron is a 1958 American Western CinemaScope color film directed by James B. Clark and starring Brian Keith, Rick Jason and Rita Gam, from the novel by Thomas W. Blackburn.

-Plot summary
+Plot

-In 1848, a rancher, Miguel Delmonte (Rick Jason) tries to protect his Princessa Spanish land grant, from American landgrabbers after his father is killed.
-Real estate agent Rufus Bynum (Steve Brodie), hires a Texas gunfighter Jack McCracken (Brian Keith) to kill the man.
-The gunfighter ends up falling in love with the rancher's sister Felicia (Rita Gam).
+In 1848, a rancher, Miguel Delmonte tries to protect his Princessa Spanish land grant, from American landgrabbers after his father is killed.
+Real estate agent Rufus Bynum, hires a Texas gunfighter Jack McCracken to kill the man.
+The gunfighter ends up falling in love with the rancher's sister Felicia.